Employment

 SALARY & BENEFITS

-• Salary range: Prorated salary based on an annual salary range of $60,000-$90,000; commensurate with experience. *Base faculty salaries do not reflect additional compensation based on degree level and stipends.
+- Salary range: $32,000-$35,000 (prorated for part-time); Salary offers are based on our salary scale steps, which are based on years of experience and are non-negotiable due to pay equity practices. *Base faculty salaries do not reflect additional compensation based on degree level and stipends.

-• Generous paid time off (e.g., sick and personal days, holidays).
+- Generous paid time off (e.g., sick and personal days, holidays, school breaks, summer vacation).

 VACCINATION POLICY